 Define the entity: You can choose if you want the playbook to rely on an Account or a Contact level.

-Triggers: A Playbooks is generated when a trigger is matched, there are four triggers available:
+Triggers: A Playbooks is generated when a trigger is matched, there are five triggers available:

-Segment - Whenever the contact/account enters or leave a segment
+Segment - Whenever the contact/account enters or leaves a segment.

-Stage - Whenever the contact/account enters or leave a stage
+Stage - Whenever the contact/account enters or leaves a stage.

 Event - Whenever the contact/account is performing a specific event such as "unsubscribe"